-Add a back porch where you can lounge on lazy weekends, or make space for a play area for the kids.
-You can consider having a sliding door leading to a balcony from the master’s bedroom as well.
+Consider adding a back porch where you can lounge on the weekends, or make space for a play area for your kids.
+You can even consider having a sliding door leading to a balcony from the master’s bedroom as well.

 Closets and Storage

-Couples and small families normally don’t have much stuff to necessitate plenty of storage space.
+Couples and small families normally don’t have much stuff to require a lot of storage space.
 So, bedroom closets might also have sufficient space to store out-of-season clothing, as well as towels and linen.

 However, you should still include a utility room for cleaning appliances and repair equipment.
 This can double as storage for holiday décor, luggage, and travel or party accessories.